mgord9518/aisap/README.md

 aisap intends to be a simple way to implement Android/Flatpak style sandboxing with AppImages.
 It does have a partial profile system, but it intends to keep it as basic as possible, thus easier to understand what a program actually requires to run.
 This is NOT a sandboxing implementation in and of itself, it just helps take simple rules and feeds them into bwrap

-I also plan on implementing all of the go-appimage library, so that any existing projects could add sandboxing with minimal hassle if they so desire.
-This is far from complete as of now
+It currently has a basic re-implementaion of the go-appimage API, so modifying existing GoLang programs to include sandboxing should be fairly painless

 aisap is a Golang library intended to be used in other projects, but provides an executable as a basic implementation and example